quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Application Protocol Error Codes {#app-error-codes}

-Application protocol error codes are 32-bits long, but the management of application error codes are left to application protocols.
+Application protocol error codes are 16-bit unsigned integers, but the management of application error codes are left to application protocols.
 Application protocol error codes are used for the RST_STREAM ({{frame-rst-stream}}) and APPLICATION_CLOSE ({{frame-application-close}}) frames.

 There is no restriction on the use of the 16-bit error code space for application protocols.
 However, QUIC reserves the error code with a value of 0